roisinanglim/GMIT-Programming-Scripting-Project-Sem1/README.md

 ## How to organize the data
 * Step 1 - Check for any empty cells and remove these from the dataset

+## How to describe the data

+* Step 1 - Use the gropuby function to arrange data by species
+* Step 2 - Get the mean and standard deviation for each of species

+* Step 3 - Explore the data using boxplots

+*